pollination/queenbee/docs/guides/repository.rst

 Queenbee repositories are essential to store and share Operators and Recipes that can be executed as Workflows.

 A Repository is a folder that consists of an ``index.json`` index file and a series of packaged Operators and Recipes.
-It is used to manager Recipe dependencies (which can be Operators or other Recipes).
+It is used to manage Recipe dependencies (which can be Operators or other Recipes).

-In this section we will show you how to create a repository folder on you machine.
-You can then user this folder to develop multiple Operators and Recipes that depend on each other.
+In this section we will show you how to create a repository folder on your machine.
+You can then use this folder to develop multiple Operators and Recipes that depend on each other.

 Getting Started